 No matter which type of wood you end up using, it is absolutely important to only use untreated lumber.

-Redwood – easy to acquire at home improvement stores and available in 1 or 2 inch widths.
+Redwood – easy to acquire at home improvement stores and available in 1 or 2-inch widths.
 2 x 12 x 144 common redwood is $55, with 2 needed per bed. $110 total for a raised bed.
 1 x 12 x 96 common redwood is $20, with 2 needed per bed. $40 total for a raised bed.

 Cedar – hard to find at the big home improvement stores in these larger sizes.
 Usually only found in prebuilt kits.
 A 4 ft. x 4 ft. x 7 in. kit from the local big box store was $70 and is modular. $140 total for a 4×8 raised bed.

 Black Locust – Exotic.
-Known as a type of decking which can last “forever.”
+Known as a type of decking that can last “forever.”
 Used for watercraft.
 Estimated price for 2 pieces at 1 x 12 x 96 is $180 total for a raised bed.

 Writing down the different types of raised beds and comparing materials helped immensely in figuring out route is the way for me.
 My current beds are 1 foot in height, but if I have an opportunity, I’d like to bring them up to 2 feet and build a ledge.
 This would add so much in aesthetic appeal

 I was pleasantly surprised by the cost of corrugated beds.
-The flexibility will be good for my funkily shaped yard.
+The flexibility will be good for my oddly shaped yard.
 An additional consideration will be how corrugated beds respond to the slope and grading of my yard, which is far from level.
 I might throw some rock options into the mix, based on some ideas scrapped together from around the interwebs.
 From here, I’ll be measuring and putting down scrap wood to test layouts.
 Planting season is fast approaching within weeks – its time to get these hands dirty.